cachix/git-hooks.nix/README.md

 - Nix closure of the tool should be small e.g. `< 50MB`
 - The tool must not be very specific (e.g. language tooling is OK, but project specific tooling is not)
+- The tool needs to live in a separate repository (even if a simple bash script, unless it's a oneliner)